VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 It may not look like much because `.of` and `Ok` are the same thing, but if our constructor was a bit more complex (like `Promise`) this could be a nice way to simplify the implementation of `.map`.

-And with this close the cycle and end our journey through Fantasy Land.
+And with this we close the cycle and end our journey through Fantasy Land.

 ## Conclusion

 If you read all of this but couldn't understand all of it, don't worry you can blame me, maybe I didn't explain as well as I thought.
-It took me like two year to gather the knowledge to write all of this.
-Even if it takes like a month to get it you are already doing better than me.
+It took me like two year to gather the knowledge to write this.
+Even if it takes you like a month to get it, you are already doing better than me.

-A nice way to try to understand how this methods work is try to follow the specification using regular class instances, that should be easier to read.
+A nice way to try understand how this methods work is to follow the specification using regular class instances, that should be easier.

 I hope you enjoyed the reading and I hope I didn't cause you a headache.
 Until next time.